Integration: APIs, data flows, stability

 Master-data strategy: when several systems own customers or items you need a source of truth and conflict rules.
 Without that governance you get duplicates and contradictory reports regardless of API elegance.

 Performance and scaling: peaks (month-end, campaigns) stress interfaces differently than averages.
 Load and capacity planning belong alongside functional tests.
-The API cost calculator in the hub helps budget engineering, operations and licence lines together.
+The API cost calculator in the overview helps budget engineering, operations and licence lines together.

 Partner integrations often need legal framing: SLAs, data-processing terms and clear incident ownership.
 We support technical specs and test packs so contracts and implementation align.